formester/formester-site/content/blog/form-builders-faceoff-jotform-vs-typeform-in-2023.md

 ### 1. Form Design Approach

-**JotForm:** Jotform offers advanced form design options with customizable themes to create complex forms.
+**Jotform:** Jotform offers advanced form design options with customizable themes to create complex forms.

 **Typeform:** Typeform offers a conversational and visually appealing approach to form designing.

 ### 2. Form Layout

-**JotForm:** JotForm provides users with the choice between classic and card layouts for their web forms, and also allows for the flexibility of including multiple questions on each page.
+**Jotform:** JotForm provides users with the choice between classic and card layouts for their web forms, and also allows for the flexibility of including multiple questions on each page.

 **Typeform:** Typeform exclusively provides card layouts for its web forms, utilizing a one-question-per-page format.

 ### 3. Form Themes

-**JotForm:** JotForm provides users with a comprehensive designer panel, including extensive options for theme customization, such as:
+**Jotform:** JotForm provides users with a comprehensive designer panel, including extensive options for theme customization, such as:

 * Select from preset color schemes or create your own
 * Customize page colors and images, font colors, and input field backgrounds